 Many of the difficulties we face in our relationship and family lives are a result of a lack of boundaries; a lack of ability or willingness to firstly define the limits, to acknowledge the consequences of our choices and behaviour on ourselves and others, and to know when enough is enough!
 Whenever we are in a position of authority, it is critical that we put boundaries in place.
 The word “No!” is a powerful boundary in itself and one we need to become proficient in applying to ourselves and others.

 Perhaps in our efforts to create a more just society, we have thrown the baby out with the bathwater, and our children and families have paid the highest price.

-The families and communities that once provided the foundation of society have been eroded because we are exhausted and because the boundaries that once empowered parents and society to raise our young people have themselves been overridden.
+The families and communities that were the foundation of society have been eroded in part because we are exhausted, and because the boundaries that once empowered parents and society to raise our young people, have themselves been overridden.